Fact Sheet H5

 Each of Victoria’s independent officers has a different area of responsibility.
 All but the Electoral Commissioner investigate matters of government activity or public interest as their main activity, while the Electoral Commissioner is an impartial overseer and organiser of Victoria’s elections.

-All five officers report on their findings and activities by tabling reports in Parliament.
+All six officers report on their findings and activities by tabling reports in Parliament.

 The Auditor-General conducts audits of public sector agencies to provide independent assurance to Parliament of their accountability and performance.
 The Auditor-General audits around 550 agencies including Parliament, government departments, public bodies, superannuation funds, health services, universities and other educational institutions, municipal councils, and water authorities.